Skip to main content

 Santiago de Compostela, Spain

-Cockroach Control in Santiago de Compostela – Prevention in Galicia's Holy City
+Cockroach Control in Santiago de Compostela, Spain

 Santiago's Atlantic humidity, granite old town, and university population create specific pest challenges.
 Prevention tips and local pros.